 The Patients’ Rights booklet collects that information in one place, explains the rights of each hospital patient and contains advice for the patients on how best to get assistance.

-The Patients’ Bill of Rights booklet is available to you at Northern Westchester Hospital.
-Please ask for it.
-Or download the booklet here.
+The booklet Your Rights as a Patient is available to you at Northern Westchester Hospital.
+Please ask for it, or download the booklet here.

 Ethics Committee at NWH

 The Ethics Committee at NWH is always available to patients, family and staff members for assistance or advice when ethical issues relating to patient care arise.

 An ethics consult is a process whereby members of the Ethics Committee meet with patients, family members and/or members of the healthcare team to address ethical concerns or conflicts.